ulubilgeulusoy/chrps_visual_servo/README.md

 ## Lost-target recovery

-When the AprilTag is lost, the controller **does not sweep**.
-Instead it uses the **last known image drift** of the tag to **turn directly toward where it was heading**.
+When the AprilTag is lost, the controller uses the **last known image drift** of the tag to **turn directly toward where it was heading**.

 ### Logic